NOTICE : Nov. 28 - Holiday office and power outage closures. Click for details.

 Any new course or substantial course revision proposal requires the inclusion of a syllabus or detailed topic outline.
 The Faculty Center for Teaching and Learning includes a useful section on their website that offers guidelines for best practices in syllabus construction.
 Look under the menu item Support for Teaching and Learning, and you will find a practical list of suggestions as to what details you could include on your syllabi.

 - From the list below, select and download the file(s) that contain the materials you need to update.
-They have been divided into sections to try and make these easier to find
+They have been divided into sections to try and make these easier to find, but you must collate the pages you need to change into a single document.

 - Cut the pages that you will need to change and paste into a separate Microsoft Word document.
 All catalog changes for a proposal must be contained within a single file.
-Use page breaks to separate the different sections, to make it easier for the Catalog editor to follow, and also ensure you have given sufficient context in your extracts.
+Use page breaks to separate the different sections, to make it easier for the Catalog editor to follow, and also ensure you have given sufficient context in your extracts so it is clear from what part of the catalog they have come.
+Order them to match the order in which they would appear in the catalog.

-- If you are submitting several connected proposals, you may prepare a single catalog file that covers all of these, but please indicate this in the message when you send.
+- If you are submitting several connected proposals, you may prepare a single catalog file that covers all of these.

 - Send this file, along with the proposal, in an attachment to firstname.lastname@example.org.